 Whitburn Coastal Path, South Bents, SR6 7NT.
 Park at Minchellas carpark, cross the road and find a spot on the clifftops overlooking Whitburn beach.
 After your picnic either follow the cliff path north in the direction of Souter Lighthouse where you’ll see beautiful views, wildflowers and Sand Martins flying in and out of their nests in the cliffs, or south onto the sand at Whitburn beach.

 Allensford Country Park, Consett DH8 9BA.
-Free parking and toilets (although these are currently closed due to COVID).
+Free parking and toilets (although these are currently being refurbished so are currently closed).
 With a choice of river walks, places to paddle, a huge grassy area and lots of picnic tables makes Allensford a popular picnic spot.
-If you don't fancy packing the picnic up, the cafe offers a huge selection.
-You can even order a takeaway picnic box - Cafe at Inn on the Park.
-Please note that the play area is now closed, a replacement is in the plans but work has not started yet so think it will be a little while before this is ready.
+If you don’t fancy packing the picnic up, the cafe offers a huge selection.
+You can even order a takeaway picnic box – Cafe at Inn on the Park.
+The brand new play area is now open too!

 Derwent Reservoir, there a several picnic spots dotted around the reservoir but our two favourites are Pow Hill, Edmundbyers, DH8 9NU.
 Lots of picnic areas to choose from, with gorgeous views of the reservoir or within the secluded woodlands.
 There is sign posted shorts walk and plenty of trees to climb!
 Or on the other side of the reservoir is Millshield Picnic Area, DH8 9PT where you will find picnic benches & public toilets.